 Does the story sound familiar?
 Why sure it does!
 Sounds a little like Rip Van Winkle!
 What if I were to tell you that this odd story, so familiar with Rip Van Winkle is actually a “legend” about a man whom the Apostle Paul alludes to?
 What?
 You don’t remember the scripture where Paul alludes to this character?
 Well, don’t feel bad…many don’t!

-The man in the legend, considered by some to be the original Rip Van Winkle, was a Greek poet and prophet from the 6th century.
-Considered to be one of the Seven Wise Poets of ancient Greece, he was viewed with alarming respect by some of the greatest Philosophers of the day; Aristotle and Plato among them.
-Who is he?
-Epimenides and his name is used in circles of Philosophy to describe what is called the Epimenides Paradox, or for better terms, the Liar’s Paradox.
+The man in the legend, considered by some to be the original Rip Van Winkle, was a 6th Greek poet and prophet from the 6th century that was considered to be one of the Seven Wise Poets of ancient Greece.
+Viewed with alarming respect by some of the greatest philosophers of the day, Aristotle and Plato among his admirers, Epimenides would come to be known within certain circles of philosophy to describe what is called the Epimenides Paradox or, what is also known as, the Liar’s Paradox.

-If this story is true or, at the least, was regarded as truth to the Athenians during the time in which the Apostle Paul stood reasoning with the Stoics and Epicureans at Mars Hill, then we are left with a remarkable context from which to draw.
+If this story is true or, at the least, was regarded as truth to the Athenians during the time Paul stood reasoning with the Stoics and Epicureans at Mars Hill, then we are left with a remarkable context from which to draw.
 Let’s take a closer look.

 Acts 17:18-23 (KJV)